Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    :type k_o: Callable[[float], float], optional
    :param k_f: PM-flux estimation gain (V) as a function of the rotor angular speed.
    :type k_f: Callable[[float], float], optional
-   :param sensorless: If True, sensorless mode is used.
-   :type sensorless: bool
    :param J: Inertia of the mechanical system (kgm²).
 Defaults to None, which means the
              mechanical system model is not used.
    :type J: float, optional